Wyoming Search and Rescue

 Wyoming search and rescue personnel conduct an average of more than 300 missions annually across the state for those who become lost or stranded.

-In 2018 there were more than 310 Search and Rescue missions throughout the state.
-The largest number of searches took place in the month of August.
-The most common missions involved searches for people who were hunting, hiking, snowmobiling, skiing/snowboarding, or they were motor vehicle related.
+The most common missions involve searches for people who were hunting, hiking, snowmobiling, skiing/snowboarding, or they were motor vehicle related.
 Although several of the people rescued were from out of state, a higher number of them were Wyoming residents.

 The Wyoming Office of Homeland Security serves as the account manager and operates using guidance from W.S.
 19, Chapter 13, Article 3 and the Wyoming Search and Rescue Council (SAR).
 Council members are appointed by the governor.
 By statute the Wyoming Office of Homeland Security (WOHS) director serves as executive secretary to the council.